 GOLDEN, Colo. — The semitruck driver accused of causing a deadly, fiery crash on Interstate 70 in Lakewood in April will stand trial, a Jefferson County judge ruled Thursday.

 Rogel Aguilera-Mederos is facing 41 counts, including four counts of vehicular homicide.
 The judge deliberated for about one hour after a preliminary hearing.

 Four people were killed in the crash that involved 24 vehicles and four semitrucks on April 25.

 Prosecutors said Aguilera-Mederos drove recklessly eastbound on Interstate 70 when he plowed his truck into vehicles backed up because of another crash on the highway.

-The Lakewood Police Department Aguilera-Mederos, who was hauling lumber as he drove for Houston-based Castellano 03 Trucking LLC, hit speeds of at least 85 mph.
+The Lakewood Police Department said Aguilera-Mederos, who was hauling lumber as he drove for Houston-based Castellano 03 Trucking LLC, hit speeds of at least 85 mph.
 Commercial vehicles are limited to 45 mph in the zone.

 Aguilera-Mederos claims the brakes on the truck failed as he was coming out of the foothills.

 The crash caused a huge fireball and closed the interstate for days.

 Killed were Doyle Harrison, 61, of Hudson, William Bailey, 67, of Arvada, Miguel Angel Lamas Arellano, 24, of Denver, and Stanley Politano, 69, of Arvada.

 Aguilera-Mederos will also stand trial on six counts of first-degree assault and 24 counts of attempted first-degree assault.